heptarch/heptarch.github.io/drafts/will.md

 - under fairly reasonable assumptions, dynamical reachability is $\textsf{PSPACE}$-complete;
 - thus, the inverse problem resembles another problem with hard instances.

 The chain of argument could fail in a few ways.
 First, the resemblance between the biological problem of decision influence and dynamical reachability may fail.
 It could, but the analogy seems persuasive to me.
-A more serious issue is that the existence of hard instances does not mean the specific instance of brains is hard.
+A more serious issue is that the existence of hard worst-case instances does not mean the specific instance of brains is hard.

 <!--